replab/book/README.md

 - Go to the [Handbook website](https://replab.github.io/book/) to consult the latest version.

 - Clone the repository, run `git submodule update --init --recursive` once.
-Then run `build.m` each time you want to generate a local copy.
+Then run `build.sh` each time you want to generate a local copy.

 ## License